April is Child Abuse Prevention Month

-So far as the physical signs and effects they note bruises and welts, scrapes and cuts, burn marks, head trauma, weakened brain development, sprains or broken bones, difficulty walking or sitting, torn, stained, or bloody clothing, poor hygiene and more.
+As far as the physical signs and effects they note bruises and welts, scrapes and cuts, burn marks, head trauma, weakened brain development, sprains or broken bones, difficulty walking or sitting, torn, stained, or bloody clothing, poor hygiene, and more.

-Psychological and mental effects include anxiety, depression, low self-esteem, withdrawn, dissociation, difficulty with making and maintaining relationships, experience with flashbacks and persistent fear.
+Psychological and mental effects include anxiety, depression, low self-esteem, withdrawal, dissociation, difficulty making and maintaining relationships, experience with flashbacks, and persistent fear.

 Behavioral effects noted are self-harm, eating disorders, alcohol and drug use, trouble sleeping, uncomfortable with physical contact with others, repeating school grades, absent from school often, and criminal activity.

 The Foundation states, “Perpetrators often convince and manipulate children to lie or be silent about their abuse, which can make it hard to recognize signs of child abuse and neglect.”

 Children can appear confused, ashamed, or guilty — all of which can make them feel isolated or alone.